alanng10/class-lang/Docue/Article/Sande/a.md

 Maide field Type is IntTypeName or StructTypeName.

-CastOperate is operate that results ref of reinterpret cast of StructType any or ref of IntType conversion of IntType int.
+CastOperate is operate that results ref of reinterpret cast to any Type or ref of IntType conversion of IntType int.
 The operate has syntax that starts with "cast" index word, followed by Type of class TypeName, followed by limit brace round open token, followed by Any of class Operate,